Aslam97/react-confirm-dialog/README.md

 ### For Shadcn UI Users

-If you are using [Shadcn UI](https://ui.shadcn.com), you can copy the following files:
+If you are using [Shadcn UI](https://ui.shadcn.com), copy the following files:

 ```
 - packages/